JuliaManifolds/Manopt.jl/docs/src/solvers/ChambollePock.md

 The Riemannian Chambolle–Pock is a generalization of the Chambolle–Pock algorithm[^ChambollePock2011].
 It is also known as primal dual hybrig gradient (PDHG) or primal dual proximal splitting (PDPS) algorithm.

-In order to minimize over $p\in\mathcal M§ the cost function consisting of
+In order to minimize over $p∈\mathcal M§ the cost function consisting of

 ```math
 F(p) + G(Λ(p)),